LonnyGomes/ReSignMe/README.md

   * installed iPhone distribution and/or developer certificates

 ## Features ##
-  * drag and drop an IPA file
+  * drag and drop interface
+  * re-sign multipe apps as a batch process
-  * auto detect of Xcode
+  * auto detection of Xcode
   * automatically loads iPhone certificates from Keychain
   * verbose output options
-  * open in finder after re-signing
+  * open in finder option after re-signing

 ## Roadmap ##
   * adding an "Advanced" mode that contains the following features